Wine, beer or cocktails - what’s the best match for a 4th July barbecue?

 Lager may be traditional but there are so many beers with fantastic flavours these days you can do much better than that.
 There are some great suggestions here and here.
 Crowd-pleasing options would be pale ales and IPAs but if you’re feeling more adventurous try German-style hefe-weisse, particularly with dogs and wings and porter with smoked brisket.

-Many people in the US still don’t drink alcohol.
-Homemade lemonade and iced tea are popular choices: try this simple version from Bon Appetit which contains NO calories (makes up for the desserts ;-) Floats are another great option - this watermelon soda float looks fabulously refreshing.
+More and more people aren't drinking these days.
+Homemade lemonade and iced tea are popular choices: try this easy version from BBC Good Food.
+Floats are another great option - this watermelon soda float looks fabulously refreshing.